View Previous Blog — Trust God Like Children Trusts Their Father's

 Our long-suffering during difficult situations can create qualities you must have if you want your life to be impactful, influential, and successful.

 One of the most important things in life is to have good character because it can shape the outcome of your life.
-And with the right character, you’ll learn better ways to approach life, have the power to overcome issues, influence others, and establish healthy relationships.
+With the right character, you’ll learn better ways to approach life, have the power to overcome issues, influence others, and establish healthy relationships.

-But when you become a person who is as the Bible puts it, slow to anger, you will see the danger of having bad qualities and the life-changing occurrences of having good ones.
-Also, you will start to become more like our Creator (Exodus 34:6, 1 Corinthians 11:1).
+By becoming a person who is slow to anger, as mentioned in the Bible, you will become more aware of the perils of negative characteristics and the transformative power of positive ones.
+Additionally, you will begin to reflect the nature of our Creator (Exodus 34:6, 1 Corinthians 11:1).

 “The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.”

 Long suffering is having strength.
-When you are confronted with scenarios that tempt you to act out in an unfavorable way but instead you stay in control—that’s strength.
+When you are confronted with scenarios that tempt you to lose your composure but instead you stay in control—that’s strength.

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”